w3c/midgard/DEVELOPMENT.md

 This will start a nodemon instance that will monitor the changes you make to the Pheme code, and restart it for you.

-## Deploying Pheme in Production

-You will want a slightly different `config.json`; the one in hatchery is serviceable (it notably has the right secret for the W3C hook).

-You don't want to use `npm run` in production; instead use pm2.
-A configuration is provided for it in `pm2-production.json` (it's what's used on hatchery).

-## Installing Midgard

-When developing client code, you want to run:

-    npm run watch

-This will also use nodemon to monitor the CSS and JS/JSX to rebuild them as needed.
-Be warned that the JS build can take a second or two, so if nothing changes because you reload too fast that's why.
-You can `watch-js` and `watch-css` separately if you want to.

 One of the issues with developing on one's box is that it is not typically accessible over the Web for outside services to interact with.
 If you are trying to get events from repositories on GitHub, you will need to expose yourself to the Web.
 You may already have your preferred way of doing that,